Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Attendee-Demographics.md

   * Which nations are represented by the attendees at your event, and how many attendees are from each nation listed?

-  * How many attendees identify with a disability?
+  * How many attendees require special accomodations?

   * How many attendees identify with any of the following racial backgrounds?